Steven Liu

 Educational content, such as the courses and cookbook, at hf.co/learn provide an accessible starting point for learning ML.
 A large part of our quest hinges on lowering the barrier for everyone to learn ML and convert them into active participants.

 There are several courses - agents, reinforcement learning, diffusion, etc. - available on hf.co/learn.
-You can also find more of our courses, such as quantization fundamentals, we collaborated on with other learning platforms like DeepLearning.AI.
+You can also find more courses, such as quantization fundamentals, we collaborated on with other learning platforms like DeepLearning.AI.